nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 ## Introduction ##

-The headings below list the elements of the Observation resource and describe how to populate and consume them.
+The headings below list the elements of the DiagnosticReport resource and describe how to populate and consume them.

 {% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed.
-A full list of elements not used is available [here](accessrecord_structured_development_observation.html#elements-not-in-use)." %}
+A full list of elements not used is available [here](accessrecord_structured_development_dagnosticReport.html#elements-not-in-use)." %}

-{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [AllergyIntolerance profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Observation-1)." %}
+{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [DiagnosticReport profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-DiagnosticReport-1)." %}

 ## DiagnosticReport resource elements ##